emacsmirror/hyperdrive/README.md

 # hyperdrive.el - P2P filesystem in Emacs

 [Hyperdrive](https://docs.holepunch.to/building-blocks/hyperdrive) is
-a secure, real-time distributed file system designed for easy peer-to-peer file sharing. `hyperdrive.el` is an independent project built by [USHIN](https://ushin.org) which provides an Emacs interface for managing hyperdrives.
+a secure, P2P, real-time, local-first, versioned filesystem designed for easy peer-to-peer file sharing. `hyperdrive.el` is an independent project built by [USHIN](https://ushin.org) which provides an Emacs interface for managing hyperdrives.

 ## Dependencies